Exchange salary for a pension provision

 The salary exchange comes into effect at the earliest in the month after the agreement has been made.
 Lund University thereafter pays the agreed amount each month into the occupational pension.
 The money is placed with the insurance provider selected by employee.
 If the employee has not made an active choice, the money is placed with Kåpan Pensioner.

 The agreement can be terminated by both parties with a notice period of three months.
 If the agreement is terminated by either of the parties, the salary exchange amount is exchanged back into salary.
+As an employee, when you wish to cease your salary exchange, you must inform the National Government Service Centre (SSC) of this through a case in the SSC Client Portal.

 Salary exchange can only be implemented if there are conditions for making a salary deduction for the amount to be exchanged for a provision to an occupational pension.
 In the case of full-time leave, for example, the agreement ceases to be valid.